 Solution: If you suspect your dog or cat may be suffering from periodontal disease, take them to the vet!
-Preventing periodontal disease is the easiest method of caring for your dog's oral hygiene.
-Establish a daily routine that includes brushing their teeth (view our Finger Toothbrush for Pets) in the morning, using this natural Dog Breath Freshener for sweet smelling breath after meals and giving them AllisOne Osteo Synergy for strong bones and teeth.
+Preventing periodontal disease with a daily oral care routine is the easiest method of caring for your dog's oral hygiene.

 One of the symptoms of diabetes in cats and dogs is bad breath, with an added sweet or fruity smell to it.
 Look out for other symptoms like frequent urination and drinking a lot of water.